Battle of Staveren

-The Battle of Warns (Slach by Warns; Slag bij Warns) was a battle of the Friso-Hollandic Wars between Count William IV of Holland and the Frisians which took place on 26 September 1345.
+The Battle of Staveren, also known as the Battle of Warns (Slach by Warns; Slag bij Warns), was a battle of the Friso-Hollandic Wars between Count William IV of Holland and the Frisians which took place on 26 September 1345.
 The annual commemoration of the battle is important for many nationalist Frisians.
 The Frisians won the battle and repelled the 'Hollanders' from the eastern coast of the Zuiderzee.

 Attack

 After the Hollandic counts completed their conquest of West Frisia, they planned the conquest of Middle Frisia, which now forms most of the present province of Friesland.

 In 1345, William IV, count of Holland, prepared to conquer Middle Frisia by crossing the Zuiderzee with a large fleet and with the help of French and Flemish knights, some of whom had just returned from a crusade.

 He set sail in Enkhuizen to cross the Zuiderzee, together with his uncle John of Beaumont, and landed near Stavoren and Laaxum.
 They planned to use the Sint-Odulphus monastery near Stavoren as a fortification.
 The Hollandic knights wore armour, but had no horses as there was not enough room in the ships, which were full of building materials and supplies.
 William's troops set fire to the abandoned villages of Laaxum and Warns and started to advance towards Stavoren.

 In the countryside around Warns, the Hollandic count was attacked by the local inhabitants.
 Despite their heavy armor, the knights were no match for the furious Frisian farmers and fishermen.
 The path the Hollandic knights chose to flee led straight to the Red Cliffs.

 As they fled, they entered a swamp where they were decisively beaten.
 Their commander William IV of Holland was killed.
 When John of Beaumont heard what had happened, he ordered a retreat back to the ships.
 They were pursued by the Frisians and only a few made it to Amsterdam.